-• LEQEMBI can cause ARIA-E and ARIA-H. ARIA-E can be observed on MRI as brain edema or sulcal effusions, and ARIA-H as microhemorrhage and superficial siderosis.
-ARIA can occur spontaneously in patients with Alzheimer's disease.
-ARIA-H associated with monoclonal antibodies directed against aggregated forms of beta amyloid generally occurs in association with an occurrence of ARIA-E. ARIA-H and ARIA-E can occur together.
-ARIA usually occurs early in treatment and is usually asymptomatic, although serious and life-threatening events, including seizure and status epilepticus, rarely can occur.
-Reported symptoms associated with ARIA may include headache, confusion, visual changes, dizziness, nausea, and gait difficulty.
+LEQEMBI can cause ARIA-E and ARIA-H, which can occur together.
+ARIA-E can be observed on magnetic resonance imaging (MRI) as brain edema or sulcal effusions and ARIA-H as microhemorrhage and superficial siderosis.
+ARIA can occur spontaneously in patients with AD.
+With this class of medications, ARIA-H generally occurs in association with ARIA-E. Reported ARIA symptoms may include headache, confusion, visual changes, dizziness, nausea, and gait difficulty.
 Focal neurologic deficits may also occur.
-Symptoms associated with ARIA usually resolve over time.
+Symptoms usually resolve over time.